Jwan622/etherscan_ingestor/README.md

 ### Running the ingestor

 First, get poetry installed.
-I stripped out pip for poetry.
+I stripped out pip for poetry (script files too).
 You should be able to install poetry if you run:
 ```bash
 cd nascent_etherscan_ingestor
 make build